BV-BRC/BV-BRC-Docs/docroot/quick_references/services/taxonomic_classification_service.md

   * protozoa: RefSeq complete protozoan genomes/proteins

   * UniVec: NCBI-supplied database of vector, adapter, linker, and primer sequences that may be contaminating sequencing projects and/or assemblies

+ __16s Analysis databases__
+* [SILVA](https://www.arb-silva.de/) - The SILVA Database, short for "SILVA rRNA database project," is a widely recognized and meticulously curated resource for ribosomal RNA (rRNA) gene sequences.
+It covers rRNA genes from bacteria, archaea, and eukaryotes, offering high-quality data with taxonomic classifications.
+SILVA is an essential tool for researchers in molecular biology and microbiology, aiding in phylogenetic analysis, taxonomic identification, and the study of microbial communities in diverse environments.
+With its constant updates and comprehensive coverage, SILVA plays a crucial role in advancing our understanding of microbial diversity and evolution.

+* [Greengenes](https://greengenes.lbl.gov/Download/) - Greengenes is a prominent 16S rRNA gene sequence database designed for microbiologists and microbial ecologists.
+This database contains curated and annotated 16S rRNA gene sequences primarily from bacteria and archaea.
+Greengenes is a valuable resource for researchers studying microbial communities in various environments.
+It enables taxonomic classification, comparative analyses, and metagenomic studies by providing a standardized and well-maintained collection of sequences.
+Whether you're investigating the human microbiome or exploring microbial diversity in natural ecosystems, Greengenes is a go-to resource for characterizing and understanding microorganisms and their roles in different ecosystems.
+Greengenes includes species level annotations

 ### Output Folder
 The workspace folder where results will be placed.